Python-SIP/sip/sphinx/c_api.rst

         the number of entries in the table.
     :return:
         the corresponding type object, or ``NULL`` if *type* wasn't in *map*.

+.. c:type:: sipMethodDef

+    .. versionadded:: 4.19

+    This C structure is used with :c:func:`sipGetMethod()` and :c:func:`sipFromMethod()` and encapsulates the components parts of a Python method.
+The structure elements are as follows.

+    .. c:member:: PyObject *pm_function

+        The function that implements the method.

+    .. c:member:: PyObject *pm_self

+        The bound object.

+    .. c:member:: PyObject *pm_class

+        The class.
+(Python v2 only.)

 .. c:function:: int sipParseResult(int *iserr, PyObject *method, PyObject *result, const char *format, ...)